metno/pyaro/docs/how-to-add-new-reader.rst

 - the ```get_data`` method (mandatory)
 - the ``url`` attribute (optional).

-This is what a ``TimeSeriesReader`` subclass should look like:
+This is what a ``TimeseriesReader`` subclass should look like:

 .. code-block:: python

-    from pyaerocom_readers import TimeSeriesReader
+    from pyaerocom_readers import TimeseriesReader

-    class MyTimeSeriesReader(TimeSeriesReader):
+    class MyTimeseriesReader(TimeseriesReader):
         def open_reader(
             self,
             filename_or_obj_or_url,